How To Be Assertive In 6 Simple Steps

 So they deny their true feelings to others and to themselves and seek to have their needs met with aggression or covert-aggression.

-Again, this is not to say “parade your weakness”, or to wallow in self-pity, or to be always “vulnerable”.
+Again, this is not to say “parade your weakness”, to wallow in self-pity, or to always be “vulnerable”.

 Assertive Beliefs to Install